-For the floor beef, an eighty-20 meat-to-fats ratio is excellent.
+For the floor beef, an eighty-20 meat-to-fat ratio is excellent.

-Chandler defined that fat and collagen contribute most to the flavor of pork, and while the first cuts get their taste from fat content (that is often called marbling), the chuck carries an excessive percent of both collagen and fats.
-“When floor into a burger, all the collagen and fats are blended with the tilt muscle to deliver that exceptional flavor you are trying to find in a burger,” Chandler said.
+Chandler defined that fat and collagen contribute most to the flavor of pork, and while the first cuts get their taste from fat content (that is often called marbling), the chuck carries an excessive percentage of both collagen and fats.
+“When you grind into a burger, all the collagen and fats are blended with the tilapia muscle to deliver that exceptional flavor you are trying to find in a burger,” Chandler said.

-Patty length will vary depending on what cooking surface you operate.
+Patty length will vary depending on what cooking surface you operate on.

 Recommendations on size also range relying on which chef you ask, starting from as small as four oz (“something extra may be too large for the bun,” Ashley Abodeely, executive chef of The Firehouse Hotel in Los Angeles, explained) to ten ounces (encouraged by Chandler ― the whole thing’s bigger in Texas, right?).